Honorary Advisory Board

 Prof. Gilbert M. Masters

-Professor of Civil and Environmental Engineering (Emeritus) Renewable and Efficient Energy Systems at Stanford University
+Professor of Civil and Environmental Engineering (Emeritus), Stanford University

 Prof. Masters specializes in the interrelationships between environmental quality and energy consumption.
 His main focus is on the design and evaluation of renewable energy systems and energy efficient buildings, and the impact that these pollution prevention technologies can have in helping to reduce global climate change and acid rain, improve urban air quality, and extend the life of nonrenewable energy resources.
 He has special interests in energy for development.